janbiedermann/up/README.md

 ## Supported Features

 Up! implements the [Rack Spec as of Rack 3.0](https://github.com/rack/rack/blob/main/SPEC.rdoc) with the following differences:
-- `rack.hijack` is not implemented, but `rack.upgrade` instead is, see below
+- `rack.hijack` is not implemented, but `rack.upgrade` instead is, see "Websockets" below
 - `rack.input` is currently still missing
 - Tempfile support is currently incomplete, affecting a few keys in the Rack Env ('tempfile' missing in Opal).
 - Some Rack modules/classes still have issues when run in Opal and may not work as expected